Cognitive cascades: How to model (and potentially counter) the spread of fake news

-The applications of ABMs, even within the field of opinion dynamics, are very diverse \cite{zhang2019empirically}, but all ABMs must balance complexity of the agent and environment models, and strength of results \cite{jackson2017agent}: A model with simple rules, but intriguing emergent results often raises more interesting implications than a model that strives to match the complexity of reality \cite{bonabeau2002agent} (for a strong example of this principle, see Schelling's model of segregation \cite{schelling1971dynamic}).
-Amidst a vast literature of what Zhang \& Vorobeychik \cite{zhang2019empirically} -- in a review of innovation diffusion ABMs -- call ``cognitive agent models,'' social contagion models appear to be the simplest models of opinion dynamics, and have subsequently sparked robust theoretical discussion in the social sciences \cite{granovetter1978threshold,christakis2013social,centola2007complex}.

-By combining the simplicity of the social contagion paradigm with some of the cognitive literature regarding misinformation, we propose our first major contribution: a \emph{cognitive contagion} model that captures the spread of identity-related beliefs.
-This model is then tuned to capture, on the individual agent-level, two major effects cited in misinformation literature: dissonance \cite{festinger1957theory}, and exposure \cite{begg1992dissociation,swire2020public}, capturing what we call \emph{defensive cognitive contagion} (DCC).
+By combining social contagion paradigms with some of the cognitive literature regarding misinformation, we propose a \emph{cognitive cascade} model that captures the spread of identity-related beliefs.
+This model is tuned to capture, on the individual agent-level, two major effects cited in misinformation literature: dissonance \cite{festinger1957theory}, and exposure \cite{begg1992dissociation,swire2020public}, capturing what we call \emph{defensive cognitive contagion} (DCC).

-We conduct an analysis of the cognitive contagion model within our second contribution, what we call a \emph{public opinion diffusion} (POD) model.
-We situate agents following cognitive contagion rules in a model that includes \emph{institutional} agents, addressing the crucial ontological fallacy that only individuals play a part in these systems \cite{epstein2012agent}.
-Media companies have played crucial roles in COVID misinformation \cite{bursztyn2020misinformation,pewMediaCovidExaggeration}, and must be captured in our model.
+We then situate agents following different classes of contagion rules in a cascade model that includes \emph{institutional} agents who begin the cascades by injecting messages into the network.
+Here, we define \emph{cascades} as the spread of messages via sharing through the population, initiated by institutional agents.
+Where we say \emph{contagion}, we mean the spread of a belief between two agents, as opposed to cascades, which describes multiple contagion events.
+We call this our \emph{public opinion diffusion} (POD) model.
+This model allows media companies, who have played crucial roles in COVID misinformation \cite{bursztyn2020misinformation,pewMediaCovidExaggeration,brennen2020types}, to be included in the study of opinion dynamics.